 - The Educational Visits Co-ordinator fulfils his/her duties in relation to the visit. - Group Leaders are allowed sufficient time to organise educational visits properly. - Non-teacher Supervisors on the visit are competent to supervise children.
 Adult volunteers other than staff who are employed by the school, who are acting as supervisors, on residential activities should have an enhanced Disclosure and Barring Service DBS check and barred list check.
 It is desirable that any adult volunteers who regularly help the school by acting as supervisors on day visits have an enhanced DBS check.
-Adult volunteers who are providing help on a "once off basis" need not have a DBS check but should work under direct supervision. - The ratio of supervisors to children/young people is appropriate (see Section 5.0, Supervision and Staffing Ratios). - All those involved with organising and undertaking an educational visit are aware of the importance and timing of undertaking headcounts. - The visit aims and objectives are included and stated in pre-visit documentation. - The group leader, supervisors, nominated school / home-base contacts, and where appropriate the LA, have the names of all adults and children/young people travelling in the group and the contact details of parents, teachers, other supervisors and next of kin (see Section 14, Emergency Procedures). - Significant issues identified during exploratory visits have been satisfactorily resolved with hazards and related controls being noted within an appropriate risk assessment. - The educational visit venue address, telephone number and a contact name are known by all parties and any required accreditation and verification of activity providers have been checked. - The mode of travel is appropriate and comprehensive vehicle insurance is in place. - The travel times out and back and drop-off/pick-up points are agreed and known by all parties.
+Adult volunteers who are providing help on a "once off basis" need not have a DBS check but should work under direct supervision. - Volunteers attending visits should have a positive impact on the visit and be assigned a role as part of the visit. - It is essential that volunteers attending visits are aware of the role that they will play, and the requirements of the roles that they are assigned as they have an active role to play in the visit. - The engagement of any volunteer must involve an appropriate level of vetting and induction.
+All volunteers are provided with a written copy of visit protocols including outline of their role.
+This is also shared verbally.

-There is adequate and relevant insurance cover for the entire educational visit (see Section 7, Insurance).
+- They must be sufficiently competent and confident to carry out their responsibilities - The ratio of supervisors to children/young people is appropriate (see Section 5.0, Supervision and Staffing Ratios). - All those involved with organising and undertaking an educational visit are aware of the importance and timing of undertaking headcounts. - The visit aims and objectives are included and stated in pre-visit documentation. - The group leader, supervisors, nominated school / home-base contacts, and where appropriate the LA, have the names of all adults and children/young people travelling in the group and the contact details of parents, teachers, other supervisors and next of kin (see Section 14, Emergency Procedures). - Significant issues identified during exploratory visits have been satisfactorily resolved with hazards and related controls being noted within an appropriate risk assessment. - The educational visit venue address, telephone number and a contact name are known by all parties and any required accreditation and verification of activity providers have been checked. - The mode of travel is appropriate and comprehensive vehicle insurance is in place. - The travel times out and back and drop-off/pick-up points are agreed and known by all parties. - There is adequate and relevant insurance cover for the entire educational visit (see Section 7, Insurance).